Bargain Buys

+A location in Newport, South Wales, pictured in 2014.

-Bargain Buys Trading Limited is a British variety store chain, and a subsidiary of Poundstretcher.
-The company is based in Kirby Muxloe, Leicester.
+Bargain Buys is a British variety retailer, and a trading style of Poundstretcher.
+The company is based alongside Poundstretcher in Kirby Muxloe, Leicester.

-The Bargain Buys name was first used in 2013 by Chris Edwards Sr. and Chris Edwards Jr., to be a subsidiary of the single-price chain they founded, Poundworld.
-In 2015, TPG Capital purchased a majority stake in Poundworld and Bargain Buys, the chain went into administration in 2018, with all locations closed.
+The Bargain Buys name was first used by single-price retailer Poundworld in November 2013 to replace their multi-price chain, DiscountUK.
+In May 2015, TPG Capital purchased a majority stake in Poundworld and Bargain Buys, however both chains went into administration in June 2018 and closed all locations.

-Later in 2018, Poundstretcher trademarked and began opening new stores nationwide as 'Bargain Buys'.
-A legal dispute between Poundstretcher and businessman Manni Hussain (who purchased the Poundworld intellectual property assets) began over the 'Bargain Buys' trademark.
-Poundstretcher won the suit as the 'Bargain Buys' name had not been previously trademarked by Poundworld.
+During the administration process, Poundstretcher had attempted to acquire 200 Poundworld and Bargain Buys leases from the administrators, but failed to reach terms.
+As a result, Poundstretcher began individually acquiring leases through the landlords directly.
+Poundstretcher reopened the closed Bargain Buys locations in Paisley, Newport and West Bromwich, however not rebranding these stores as Poundstretcher and retaining the 'Bargain Buys' name in commercial use.

+As of September 2026, there are 30+ Bargain Buys stores.

 History

 Poundworld subsidiary (2013–2018)

-The logo from 2013 to 2018, when a subsidiary of Poundworld.
+The logo from 2013 to 2018.

-Bargain Buys' first store was opened in Walsall in November 2013.
-Edwards and Edwards launched the multi-price chain to complement their single-price chain.
+Bargain Buys' first store was opened in Walsall in November 2013 by Poundworld, who were maintaining a multi-price brand to complement their core single-price model.
 Bargain Buys was the result of rebranding existing Discount UK (Discount NI in Northern Ireland) stores, initially launched in October 2010.
+However, a location in Warrington would continue to use the DiscountUK brand as a clearance outlet.

-The name and branding was changed to allow the chain to compete more closely with its rivals in the market, and to exploit the expanded product range and knowledge that the business had built up.
+The name was changed from DiscountUK to Bargain Buys to allow the chain to compete more closely with its rivals in the market (such as B&M and Home Bargains), and to exploit the expanded product range and knowledge that the business had built up.

-The stores were invented to rival the likes of popular discount retailers such as Home Bargains, B&M Bargains and Poundstretcher.

-As of 2015, the chain had 41 stores across the United Kingdom.
-The company intended to expand rapidly, with plans to double the number of stores by 2016, and to open an additional 100 stores by 2018.
-In April 2015 it launched an online store in a bid to expand its customer base.
+By February 2015, Bargain Buys had 31 stores across the United Kingdom.
+Bargain Buys intended to expand rapidly, with plans to double the number of stores by 2016, and to open an additional 100 stores by 2018.

-The chain stocked over 8,000 products over 25 departments, this included groceries, home living and cleaning to toys, electricals and pet care.
-It sold leading household brands including Coca-Cola, L'Oréal, Fairy and Gillette.
+In April 2015, Bargain Buys launched an online store in a bid to expand its customer base.

-On 15 May 2015 the Edwards family announced that they had sold a majority stake in both Poundworld and Bargain Buys business to US private equity firm TPG for £150 million.
+On 15 May 2015, the Edwards family announced that they had sold a majority stake in both Poundworld and Bargain Buys business to US private equity firm TPG for £150 million.

 On 11 June 2018, TPG announced that the Poundworld and Bargain Buys stores had appointed administrators after talks to sell the company fell through.

-At some point during or after June 2018, the official website was shut, and the Facebook and Twitter pages stopped being updated with new products and offers.
+Around June 2018, the official website was shut, and its social media pages stopped being updated with new products and offers.
 Any remaining Poundworld stores closed in early August.
-It's not clear whether any Bargain Buys stores remained trading this long as well, or were closed earlier in June or July.
+It's not clear whether any Bargain Buys stores remained trading this long as well, or were closed earlier in July.
 There were 20 Bargain Buys stores by the time of administration.